ibm-cloud-docs/transit-gateway/about.md

 {{site.data.keyword.tg_full_notm}} interconnects your {{site.data.keyword.cloud_notm}} VPCs with compute and classic resources across the globe.
 You can also interconnect VPCs and classic resources across {{site.data.keyword.cloud_notm}} accounts.

-{{site.data.keyword.tg_full_notm}} also supports the use of Generic Routing Encapsulation (GRE) tunnels to connect endpoints.
-The GRE tunnel connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources in unique use cases.
+BM Cloud Transit Gateway supports the use of Generic Routing Encapsulation (GRE) tunnels to connect endpoints.
+GRE tunnels enable the transit gateway to connect to overlay networks hosted on classic infrastructure resources for unique use cases.

 ### Direct Link connectivity
 {: #directlink}